thirdknife/thirdknife.github.io/projects.md

 title: Projects
 ---

+[Blood For Life](http://bloodforlife.com.pk) is cloud based Blood Donation directory which allows donors to update there information about recent bleeds and status.

 [Karakorum Adventure](http://54.201.39.41:3000/admin) is a responsive custom website built for Karakorum Adeventure.
 It allows site-administrator to add required data and link different resources all together.
 It is a responsive website built using Meteor.js and MongoDB.

 [Causera](https://causera.org/) is an e-commerce platform dedicated to making fundraising for your cause easy.
 This was built using Ruby on Rails.